DrewCoding/179-Final-Project/AggieProjectDocument.md

 - **Post-demo improvements:** Enhanced battle UI with improved visual elements, added button click sound effects during combat, and created proper Start/Game Over screens with animations.

 **World Building and Immersion:**
-- The UC Davis theming was highly praised, with one tester commenting: "I loved the UC Davis theming-- I thought it was really clever and added a fun twist to the game."
+- The UC Davis theming was praised, one tester said: "I loved the UC Davis theming-- I thought it was really clever and added a fun twist to the game."
 - Players felt the game world needed more content, with suggestions to "add more interactive characters to make the game world feel richer and more engaging."
 - **Post-demo improvements:** Integrated complete final map with proper boundaries, added NPC dialogue system with Professor and Merchant characters, and positioned multiple turkey enemies throughout the world.

 **Game Feel and Polish:**
-- The turn-based combat was praised as "really cool" with "animations and visual indicators throughout, as well as a soundtrack, making the game a pretty immersive experience."
+- The turn-based combat was described as "really cool" with "animations and visual indicators throughout, as well as a soundtrack, making the game a pretty immersive experience."
 - Players noted some technical issues: "The trees have no collision and the scene changes lack transitions."
 - **Post-demo improvements:** Fixed tree collision issues, added multiple music tracks for different game states, implemented audio options menu with volume controls, and added dialogue/UI sound effects.